Brewarrina Aboriginal Mission Site

-Brewarrina Aboriginal Mission Site is a heritage-listed site of the former mission station for Aboriginal Australians and cemetery at The Old Mission Road, Brewarrina, Brewarrina Shire, New South Wales, Australia.
+Brewarrina Aboriginal Mission Site is a heritage-listed site of the former mission station for Aboriginal Australians and cemetery at The Old Mission Road, Brewarrina, New South Wales, Australia.
 It was also known as Barwon Mission, Brewarrina Mission and Brewarrina Aboriginal Station.
-Built from 1880, it was added to the New South Wales State Heritage Register on 21 July 2006.
+It was added to the New South Wales State Heritage Register on 21 July 2006.
+This mission was the largest and longest-running mission or Aboriginal reserve in the state, and operated from 1886 to 1966.